 In the effort to update the model, all attempts were made to ease the transition process between the new and old systems.
 This meant that rather than rewriting every component of the existing system, as few changes as possible were made to reach the goals outlined above.
-In the, the following core elements were able to be retained:
+In the new structure, the following core elements were able to be retained:

 The module programs were left as-is (though the code used to actually call them - via AO and PANTS - was changed).